huynhjjk/ventrend/README.md

-# NextJS Application with Custom Express Server, Nodemon, and using TypEscript
+# NextJS Application with Custom Express Server, Nodemon, and using TypeScript

 ### Download